F-1 Optional Practical Training (OPT)

 - Attend an OPT Workshop.

-- Refer to the OPT Timeline section below to determine when you should plan to submit your application to ISS, and then to USCIS.
+- Refer to the OPT Timeline section above to determine when you should plan to submit your application to ISS, and then to USCIS.

 - Compile your OPT application materials.
 Refer to the OPT Guidelines, Checklist, and a sample of an I-765 Form.